Can I Take Vitamin D2 And D3 Together

 Vitamin D3 (Cholecalciferol)

 Vitamin D3, on the other hand, is produced in the skin when exposed to sunlight.
-It can also be sourced from animal products, such as fish, egg yolks, and liver.
+Because of that, it can also be sourced from animal products, such as fish, egg yolks, and liver.
 Vitamin D3 supplements are often derived from lanolin, a substance found in sheep's wool.

 The Key Differences Between D2 and D3

 While both forms can increase vitamin D levels, D3 tends to be more potent.
-This means that you might need a higher dose of D2 to achieve the same results as a lower dose of D3.
+Basically, you might need a higher dose of D2 to achieve the same results as a lower dose of D3.
 For individuals looking to quickly and efficiently increase their vitamin D levels, D3 is often the preferred choice.

 Scientific Basis for Vitamin D Supplementation